docusign/code-examples-bash/README.md

    After that, initiates bulk envelope sending.

 ## Installation
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, these steps were done for you and can be skipped.

 * Download or clone this repository to your workstation `git clone https://github.com/docusign/code-examples-bash`
 * Create a [DocuSign developer account](https://account-d.docusign.com/#/username) if you have not yet done so